 To address this feedback, NOPSEMA has prepared GL1721 - Environment plan decision making - Rev 3 - May 2017 (PDF 643KB), a decision-making guideline describing how it considers environment plan submissions against the decision-making criteria for acceptance specified in the Environment Regulations.
 This information complements NOPSEMA’s existing assessment policies and has been prepared as part of an ongoing Strategic Compliance Improvement Program aiming to improve transparency as well as stakeholder engagement.

-GL1721 - 10A - Reasonably satisfied - Rev 0 - November 2016 (PDF 200KB) introduces this series of guidelines.
-The document shows the relationship between the criteria for acceptance and the content requirements of an environment plan.
-The document also explains how NOPSEMA makes an administrative decision to accept an environment plan where under the Environment Regulations it must reasonably satisfied that the environment plan demonstrates the criteria for acceptance has been met.
+GL1721 explains how NOPSEMA makes an administrative decision to accept an environment plan where, under the Environment Regulations, it must reasonably satisfied the environment plan demonstrates the criteria for acceptance has been met.